 Fortunately for BMW, its engineers have developed one of the most advanced platforms in the business.
 That platform is the multi-material constructed CLAR modular design that made its debut in the 2016 7-Series and has since appeared in the 2017 5-Series.

 The platform incorporates lightweight materials such as aluminum, magnesium and, in the case of the 7-Series, carbon fiber-reinforced plastic.
 It should bring weight savings of around 88 pounds for the 3-Series.
 It can also support alternative powertrains including plug-in hybrid and battery-electric applications.
-The 3-Series will be BMW’s smallest model spawned from it.

 Looking at the spy shots, evolutionary styling has clearly been adopted.
 All the signature BMW styling cues are present, such as the kidney grille, Hofmeister kink and short overhangs.
 However, the front of the car appears lower and wider than before, which should give the new 3-Series a very sporty look, just like Jaguar’s svelte XE.